zumanm1/multi-api-chat/README.md

 ## 🎯 Features

-- **Multi-Provider Support**: Chat with OpenAI, Groq, Cerebras, SambaNova, Anthropic, and OpenRouter
+- **Multi-Provider Support**: Chat with OpenAI, Groq, Cerebras, SambaNova, Anthropic, OpenRouter, and Ollama (local)
 - **Local-First**: No intermediary data transmission - all data stays on your machine
 - **Secure Storage**: AES-256 encrypted API key storage
 - **Auto-Fallback**: Automatic switching to backup providers on failure